 - Represent an advanced degree of knowledge and skill in a particular area.

 Thesis Proposal Due Dates: The process of thesis submission begins with the thesis proposal.
-Master of Arts students must submit a thesis proposal to the faculty for approval.
+Master of Theological Studies students must submit a thesis proposal to the faculty for approval.
 The following guidelines apply: